Timi007/ShoppingListMinimal/k8s/README.md

     - addresses:
         - ip: 192.168.2.108 # Change this ip to external database
     ```
-    After you can deploy the service:
+    After that you can deploy the service:
     ```bash
     kubectl apply -f ./k8s_service_shoppinglistdatabase.yaml
     ```